sansarip/nw-calculator/README.md

 ### Scraper

 The scraper graciously pulls data from [nwdb.info](nwdb.info) in a single-threaded, throttled fashion.
+The following command will download item data _and_ item images.

 `lein scrape` _or_ `make scrape`

+If you only want item data then run `make scrape-data`, and if you only want item images then run `make scrape-images`.

 Afterwards, you can patch _known_ data discrepancies with `make patch-data` which will output the finalized `resources/public/data/items.json` file.